Coming up after this commercial break on Dancing with the Stars is the Sleep Tango, and why I can’t fall asleep.

 People that suffer from Seasonal Affective Disorder fall into this category as the shift in light and amount of light as seasons change throws off their circadian rhythm and melatonin levels.

 There you have it.
 An overview of the Sleep Tango.
-If you are not getting the quality sleep you think you should be getting reach out to me and let’s start a conversation.
+If you are having insomnia or just not getting the quality sleep you think you should be getting reach out to me and let’s start a conversation.